vandyand/clojure-trader/roadmap.md

 - [ ] Fuzz test all functions with spec generators
 - [ ] Use clojure.edn for config data
 - [ ] Refactor `/incubator` and/or `/strindicator` to use `core.async` for performance boost with parallel processing.
-- [ ] Make strategy configurable to go long or short (maybe get this working in incubator 0.1.x first)
+- [ ] Make strategy configurable to go long or short (return -1, 0 or 1 instead of booleans.
+Make this configurable (:return-type "ternary" | "binary" | "continuous"))
 - [ ] Make latex formula generator for strindies (and strategies? (logical latex notation)[https://www.geeksforgeeks.org/logic-notations-in-latex/])
 - [ ] Update strindy ga crossover function to make it crossover branches further down than second level (so that potentially whole strindy2 tree could be grafted in to a low branch of strindy1).
 Same could be said for strat trees.
 - [ ] Cleanup hydrate file names to be more idomatic